Hoogkamer/vue-org-chart/README.md

 - Use photo's from api (not included), or local folder
 - Click on employee to link to api (not included) or local folder

-(*) TODO: Support 1000's of departments, but code needs to be refactored to improve performance of initial load time

 ## Use as static website